Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/tasks-faq.md

 Files attached can be opened, downloaded, or detached (unpinned) from the task.

 > [!NOTE]
 > Attaching files to tasks is similar to pinning files to boards.
-You can link content from personal or team cloud storage, in both cases attachments are never stored in Slingshot.
+You can link content from a personal or a workspace cloud storage, in both cases attachments are never stored in Slingshot.

 To attach a file, open a task and click/tap the clip icon as shown below.